First half property taxes were due December 10, 2023.

 Property tax bills are mailed from Taos, New Mexico on November 1 of each year.
 The first half payment is due November 10 and becomes delinquent if payment is not received or posted before December 10.
 The second half payment is due April 10 and becomes delinquent if the payment is not received or posted by May 10.
 Pursuant to Section 7-38-49 and 50 NMSA 1978, if property taxes become delinquent, a 1% interest and 1% penalty shall be imposed, but the total penalty shall not exceed 5%.

 Approximately 66,000 property tax bills are sent out by the County Treasurer’s Office annually.
 The County Assessor sets the assessed valuation and the State of New Mexico sets the tax rates for the County with final approval by the State of New Mexico Finance and Administration.

 The Office of the Treasurer accepts cash, personal checks, money orders, cashier checks, and is equipped to accept Visa and MasterCard for payments made in our office and Visa, Mastercard, and Discover for payments made online.
 Payment for taxes can also be made at any of our local banks:

 - Centinel Bank

-Please be advised that is a 2.75% convenience fee that is charged by Visa, Mastercard and Discover per transaction for paying your property taxes online.
-For debit cards, there is a flat $3.95 fee per transaction.
+Please be advised that service charges are charged by Visa, Mastercard and Discover per transaction for paying your property taxes online.
+This applies to both debit and credit cards.